Category Archives: Thriller

 Even the finest of directors borrow snippets of greatness from other directors.
 That’s the way it works.

-It’s a shame so few realize that the film even exists.
+It’s a shame that so few realize that the film even exists.

-Starring Elliott Gould and Christopher Plummer, admittedly the late 1970s was not the best-known time for Plummer but saw Gould in his heyday.
+Starring Elliott Gould and Christopher Plummer, the late 1970s were not the best-known period for Plummer, but they were Gould’s heyday.

-I can best describe the film as a Canadian heist film but this might imply that it’s cookie-cutter or generic in some way.
+I can best describe the film as a Canadian heist film, but that might imply it’s cookie-cutter or generic.
 It’s not.
 It’s not even a “guy film”- it’s way more cerebral than that.

-Daryl Duke, unfamiliar to me and primarily known for television work, is at the helm as director, crafting from a screenplay written by Curtis Hanson.
+Daryl Duke, unfamiliar to me and primarily known for television work, is at the helm as director, crafting the film from a screenplay by Curtis Hanson.

 Hanson adapted his work from a Danish novel and should be familiar to movie fans for his participation in the thriller The Hand That Rocks the Cradle (1992) and the neo-crime thriller L.A.
 Confidential (1997).